-- 1. Directors
+- 1. Proprietors

-- 2. Deputy Head of School
+- 2. Head of School

-- 3. Deputy Head of Primary School
+- 3. Deputy Head of School

-- 4. Deputy Head of Secondary School
+- 4. Head of Preschool

-- 5. Head of Preschool
+- 5. Teaching staff

-- 6. Teaching staff
+- 6. Parents/Legal guardians

-- 7. Parents

 Statement of First Aid organization.

 Accidents can be very distressing for anyone involved so at International School Olomouc we follow this policy and procedure to ensure all parties are supported and cared for, and their health, safety and welfare is protected throughout their time in the school.
 Sufficient staff will be trained to an appropriate level in First Aid to meet the requirements of Health and Safety legislation.